-The DB->verify() method will return DB_VERIFY_BAD if a database is corrupted.
+The Db::verify() method will return DB_VERIFY_BAD if a database is corrupted.
 When the DB_SALVAGE flag is specified, the DB_VERIFY_BAD return means that all key/data pairs in the file may not have been successfully output.
-Unless otherwise specified, the DB->verify() method returns a non-zero error value on failure and 0 on success.
+Unless otherwise specified, the Db::verify() method either returns a non-zero error value or throws an exception that encapsulates a non-zero error value on failure, and returns 0 on success.